HCS Score

 Brand trust and Sharia compliance are two completely different things.
 We ran PYUSD through the full CoinStudy Halal Crypto Standard (HCS) methodology.
 The result is clear.

 PYUSD fails the CoinStudy HCS Sharia red-line screening.
-Three red lines are triggered — Interest-Based Core Function, Guaranteed Interest, and Synthetic Interest Products — resulting in an automatic Haram classification.
+Three red lines are triggered, specifically Ecosystem Riba Exposure, Guaranteed Interest, and Synthetic Interest Products, resulting in an automatic Haram classification.

-The problem is the same one we've seen with USDT, USDC, and DAI — just with a more famous logo attached to it.
+The problem is the same one we have seen with USDT, USDC, and DAI, just with a more famous logo attached to it.

 PayPal USD is a stablecoin issued by PayPal and designed to maintain a 1:1 value with the US Dollar.
-It's built for payments, transfers, and digital transactions — allowing PayPal users to hold, send, receive, and use digital dollars within the PayPal ecosystem and on supported blockchain networks.
+It is built for payments, transfers, and digital transactions, allowing PayPal users to hold, send, receive, and use digital dollars within the PayPal ecosystem and on supported blockchain networks.

-PYUSD is issued by Paxos Trust Company on behalf of PayPal — the same infrastructure provider behind several other regulated stablecoins in the market.
-It's available on Ethereum and Solana, making it compatible with the broader crypto ecosystem.
+PYUSD is issued by Paxos Trust Company on behalf of PayPal, which is the same infrastructure provider behind several other regulated stablecoins in the market.
+It is available on Ethereum and Solana, making it compatible with the broader crypto ecosystem.

-The use case is straightforward and genuinely practical — a digital dollar that works within one of the world's largest payment platforms and connects to blockchain networks.
-For everyday digital commerce, the utility is real.
+The use case is straightforward and genuinely practical, which is a digital dollar that works within one of the world's largest payment platforms and connects to blockchain networks.
+For everyday digital commerce the utility is real.

 But utility is not the question.
 The financial structure underneath is.